Practical Ways to Manage Seasonal Allergies

 Non-Medication Strategies

 About 70% of immune function involves gut bacteria.
-For instance, daily fermented foods like yogurt reduce symptoms by about 20%.
+For instance, daily fermented foods like yogurt reduce allergy symptoms according to research.
 L-92 and BB536 strains are particularly effective for allergy relief.
+The key is maintaining gut health year-round, not just during pollen season.
+Changes in gut flora take several weeks, so starting fermented foods only after pollen begins flying is too late.

 Remove outerwear at the entrance to keep pollen out.
-Bedroom air purifiers improve nighttime symptoms by about 30%.
+Bedroom air purifiers improve nighttime symptoms.
 Dry laundry indoors and use futon dryers.
+If you need to open windows, choose early morning or rainy days when pollen counts are low, and keeping lace curtains closed while ventilating still reduces indoor infiltration.

 Diet and Supplements

-EPA and DHA in oily fish reduce inflammation; eating fish 3+ times weekly decreases nasal congestion by about 25%.
+EPA and DHA in oily fish reduce inflammation; eating fish 3 or more times weekly decreases nasal congestion.
 Vitamin D deficiency worsens allergies, so consume mushrooms and egg yolks.
+Additionally, quercetin, abundant in onions and broccoli, suppresses histamine release and is gaining attention as a natural antihistamine food easy to incorporate daily.

 Pre-Season Prevention

-Starting antihistamines two weeks before pollen season (early therapy) reduces symptoms by about 50%.
+Starting antihistamines two weeks before pollen season, called early therapy, significantly reduces symptoms during the season.
 Visit an ENT specialist in late January to early February for personalized medication.
+Early therapy also means symptoms stay milder even on days you forget to take medication.

 Key Takeaways